 CBG, also known as the mother of all cannabinoids, interacts with both CB1 and CB2 receptors.
 The CB2 receptors are found in abundance in the immune system, so CBG is being investigated for its immune-supporting effects.

-The most notable difference is that CBG doesn’t produce a high, making it appropriate for those who want to support their overall wellness with cannabinoids but don’t want the intoxicating effects.
+The most notable difference is that CBG doesn’t produce a high, making it appropriate for those who want to support their overall wellness with cannabinoids but don’t want the intoxicating effects as a side effect.

 Balanced Psychoactivity

-While this hasn’t been extensively researched, many people found that a balanced CBG and THC product lends to a more mellow high that’s less likely to cause feelings of anxiousness or paranoia — a common side-effect of taking high doses of THC.
+While this hasn’t been extensively researched, many people have found that THC and CBG mixed together interact to provide a more mellow high that’s less likely to cause feelings of anxiousness or paranoia — a common side-effect of taking high doses of THC.

 Boosted Effects